Spaghetti and Meatballs

 - In the meantime, bring the marinara sauce to a simmer in a large skillet.
 Taste it and adjust the seasoning if necessary (I usually add a healthy pinch of sugar and some freshly ground black pepper).
 Transfer the browned meatballs to the marinara sauce, leaving the fat behind.
 Cover loosely with a lid or foil and simmer for about 10 minutes, until the flavors marry and the meatballs are cooked through.
 Keep warm until ready to toss with pasta.

 - While the meatballs are cooking, bring a large pot of well-salted water to a boil.
 Add the spaghetti and cook until al dente.
-Drain, then toss with the sauce and meatballs (you may find it easier to toss everything together in the pasta pot rather than the skillet; it depends on the sizes of pans you are using.).
+Reserve about a cup of the cooking water, then drain.
+Toss the pasta with the sauce and meatballs (you may find it easier to do this in the pasta pot rather than the skillet, depending on the size of your pans).
+If the sauce seems dry, add a splash of the reserved pasta water to loosen it.
 Serve topped with fresh basil and more grated cheese.

 - Freezer-Friendly Instructions: The cooked meatballs can be frozen, in their sauce, for up to 3 months.
 When ready to serve, defrost overnight in the refrigerator and reheat on the stovetop until the meatballs are hot in the center.